-- 1. To urge the Member States to: - (a) Define and give priority to a policy for the development of a regional system covering the development, production, quality control, and evaluation of vaccines of importance for public health; - (b) Revise and adjust the targets, strategies, and principal actions relating to epidemiological research on diseases preventable by vaccination; development, production, and quality control: and evaluation of new and improved vaccines;

-- (c) Promote policies and legislation that will commit national resources, mobilize investments, and foster technical, scientific, and financial cooperation among the countries of the Region in order to finance the work planned for SIREVA. - 2.
-To authorize the Director to enter into negotiations and agreements with public and private institutions in order to promote the development, production, and marketing of vaccines in the Region in response to expressions of interest by the Member Governments.

-3. To request the Director to:
+- 1. To urge the Member States: - (a) To define and give priority to a policy for the development of a regional system covering the development, production, quality control, and evaluation of vaccines of importance for public health; - (b) To revise and adjust the targets, strategies, and principal actions relating to epidemiological research on diseases preventable by vaccination; development, production, and quality control; and evaluation of new and improved vaccines; - (c) To promote policies and legislation that will commit national resources, mobilize investments, and foster technical, scientific, and financial cooperation among the countries of the Region in order to finance the work programmed for SIREVA. - 2.
+To authorize the Director to enter into negotiations and agreements with public and private institutions in order to promote the development, production, and marketing of vaccines in the Region in response to expressions of interest by the Member Governments. - 3.
+To request the Director: - (a) To support, within the limits of available resources, the basic activities of coordination and technical and scientific cooperation among the countries in the area of research and in the development, production, and evaluation of vaccines of high priority for the control of diseases preventable by immunization; - (b) To support, within the limits of available resources, the implementation of the Regional Network of Quality Control Laboratories, in order to guarantee the quality of the vaccines utilized in the Region;

-- (a) Support, within the limits of available resources, the basic activities of coordination and technical and scientific cooperation among the countries in the area of research and in the development, production, and evaluation of vaccines of high priority for the control of diseases preventable by immunization; - (b) Support, within the limits of available resources, the implementation of the Regional Network of Quality Control Laboratories, in order to guarantee the quality of the vaccines utilized in the Region: - (c) Assist in implementing research pursuant to the guidelines contained in the master plans formulated and approved by the Expert Committees of SIREVA, or for the development of specific immunizing agents; - (d) Promote a system for encouraging participation in research on vaccine development by as many official and private institutions as possible in the countries of the Region; - (e) Provide affiliated laboratories with access to scientific and technical knowledge developed within the Regional System for Vaccines and related to the production of vaccines, as long as these laboratories have facilities and production infrastructures that meet international requirements, and as long as they assume responsibility for the quality and proper use of the vaccines, pursuant to the guidelines of the Expert Committees of SIREVA; - (f) Discuss and come to an agreement on the transfer of technology among the participating parties, for which purpose PAHO/WHO will convene representatives of the Member States and the Expert Committees of SIREVA.
+- (c) To assist in implementing research pursuant to the guidelines contained in the master plans formulated and approved by the Expert Committees of SIREVA, or for the development of specific immunizing agents; - (d) To promote a system for encouraging participation in research on vaccine development by as many official and private institutions as possible in the countries of the Region; - (e) To provide affiliated laboratories with access to scientific and technical knowledge developed within the Regional System for Vaccines relating to the production of vaccines, as long as the laboratories have facilities and a production infrastructure that meet international requirements, and as long as they assume responsibility for the quality and proper use of the vaccines, pursuant to the guidelines of the Expert Committees of SIREVA; - (f) To discuss and come to an agreement on the transfer of technology among the participating parties, for which purpose PAHO/WHO will convene representatives of the Member States and the Expert Committees of SIREVA.